edgedb/edgedb/docs/edgeql/parameters.rst

 REPL
 ^^^^

-When you include a parameter reference in an EdgeDB REPL, you'll be prompted interactively to provide a value or values.
+When you include a parameter reference in an Gel REPL, you'll be prompted interactively to provide a value or values.

 .. code-block:: edgeql-repl

   db> select 'I ❤️ ' ++ <str>$var ++ '!';
-  Parameter <str>$var: EdgeDB
+  Parameter <str>$var: Gel
-  {'I ❤️ EdgeDB!'}
+  {'I ❤️ Gel!'}

 Python